marosige/adbutil/README.md

 ---

-## 🧰 Test / Installation
+## 🧰 Try or Install

-Test it by running directly via `curl`:
+Try it by running directly via `curl`:

 ```bash
 curl -s https://raw.githubusercontent.com/marosige/adbutil/main/adbutil.sh | bash
 ```

-To install `adbutil` permanently, choose the **📥 Install adbutil** option from the menu.
+If you like it, select  **📥 Install adbutil** option from the menu.
 After installation, you can launch it anytime by running:

 ```bash
 adbutil